 "When a woman births, not only is a baby being born but so is a mother.
 How we treat her will affect how she feels about herself as a mother and as a parent.
 Be gentle.
 Be kind.
 Listen. " --Ruth Ehrhardt, The Basic needs of a Woman in Labour

-Jeanette attended her first birth in 1993 while studying to be a naturopathic physician.
+Jeanette attended her first birth in 1993 while studying to be a naturopathic physician and fell in love with childbirth.
 She attended births in the home and in a free standing birth center during her training in Portland, Oregon.
 She saw midwifery as an extension of her naturopathic practice.
-Naturopathic physicians are trained to be family physicians using natural therapies to treat and prevent disease.
 It seemed natural to offer care to women preconception, during their pregnancies, and then providing care of the the children after they were born.